atal-tunnel

 • Manali To Atal Tunnel Distance: 25 km

-How Is The Atal Tunnel Important?
+How is the Atal Tunnel Important?

 What Is The Best Time To Visit Atal Tunnel?

-• Summer (March to June)
+• Summer (May – June)

-• Autumn (September to November)
+• Autumn (September – October)

 How To Reach Atal Tunnel?